niaid/cloudwatcher/docs/EC2_instance_setup.md

 ## Configuration

 `CloudWatchAgent` is a powerful tool and can be [configured](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-Configuration-File-Details.html) to report variety of metrics.
-The configuration file is located at `/opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json` in each EC2 instance and is sourced from a file in the nephele2 repository: `resources/misc_files_for_worker/cloudwatch_agent_cfg.json`.

 Here is an example of the configuration file: